SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/University/Semester 6/Algorithms/pre_xm.md

 There is two ways to pass value or data to the function.

-1. **Call by value**: Call by value means that the function receives a copy of the value passed as an argument, and any changes made to the value within the function do not affect the original value.
+1. **Call by value**

+Call by value means that the function receives a copy of the value passed as an argument, and any changes made to the value within the function do not affect the original value.
 That means, no original value get spoiled, becuase the value passed to the function is locally stored by the function parameter in stack memory.

 ```
 void add(int a, int b) {